ryantaylor-cu/remote-access/setup.md

 permalink: /setup/
 ---

-We ask you to bring a laptop to this workshop.
+We ask that you bring a laptop to this workshop.
 Depending on the operating system on your laptop you will have to do certain things to be able to fully participate in the lesson.
-Please follow the instructions that pertain to you.
+Please follow the instructions that apply to your laptop.

 ## Windows 10 Users